 Several processes can be measured at the proposed \AFTER programme in order to constrain $h_1^{\perp g}$ in yet unexplored kinematic regions.
-In \ct{t:processes1} we show the processes in which the effect of the presence of $h_1^{\perp g}$ is the modulation of the transverse-momentum spectrum, while in \ct{t:processes2} we show the processes for which $h_1^{\perp g}$ creates an azimuthal modulations of the spectrum.
+In \ct{t:processes1} we show those in which the effect of the presence of $h_1^{\perp g}$ is the modulation of the transverse-momentum spectrum, referred to as ``$q_T$ modulation", while in \ct{t:processes2} we show those for which $h_1^{\perp g}$ creates an azimuthal modulations of the spectrum, referred to as ``$\cos n\phi$ modulation".
 We notice that in all the mentioned processes the same $h_1^{\perp g}$ function is probed, since the gauge-link structure is the same.
 As can be seen, overall the \AFTER programme offers a great opportunity to constrain $h_1^{\perp g}$ through all these processes.

-At \AFTER\ it will be possible to study the possible TMD factorisation breaking effects~\cite{Ma:2014oha} in the production of $\chi_{c0}$ and $\chi_{c2}$~\cite{Boer:2012bt}.
-Moreover, $\eta_c$ production at low transverse momentum will be accessed, complementing the high transverse momentum region accessed by LHCb and going beyond RHIC's capabilities.
-This allows for
+At \AFTER, it will be possible to study the potential TMD factorisation breaking effects~\cite{Ma:2014oha} in the production of $\chi_{c0}$ and $\chi_{c2}$~\cite{Boer:2012bt}.
+Moreover, $\eta_c$ production at low transverse momentum~\cite{Echevarria:2019ynx} will be accessed, complementing the high transverse momentum region measured by LHCb and going beyond RHIC's capabilities.

 As already mentioned for the case of quark TMDs, the \AFTER\ program can be useful also to better constrain the simplest of the gluon TMDs, \ie\ the unpolarised gluon TMD PDF, which remains so far unconstrained (see however a first attempt in \cite{Lansberg:2017dzg}).
 Like its quark counterpart, it enters the denominators of all spin and azimuthal asymmetries, and thus its knowledge is fundamental in order to reliably study any TMD-related asymmetry.